 In some cases, they might be able to shift liability to someone else.
 For example, a repair shop might bear responsibility for substandard repairs, and a manufacturer might be deemed liable for defective parts.

-Schedule a Free Consultation With Our Ft.
-Lauderdale Car Accident Lawyers
+Schedule a Free Consultation With Car Accident Law Firm in Fort Lauderdale, FL

 Equipment-related car accidents can involve many other parties than just those driving the affected vehicle.
 If you’ve recently been in an accident and want to learn more about how to seek compensation, contact Hollander Law Firm Accident Injury Lawyers for a free consultation.